This artist’s visual vocabulary incorporates many disciplines and mediums to form a unique visionary style.

 In 2007 she began teaching, developing a strong following in Oak Park Il at OPAL, until moving to Michigan in 2016.

-Currently she holds classes at The Krasl Art Center in St. Joseph Mi, and at Eagle’s Woods, with Ott Art in Dowagiac MI, She also lectures at colleges in the Chicago area on Color Psychology.
+Currently she holds classes at The Krasl Art Center in St. Joseph Mi, and with Blue Dart Art in Cass County, MI.
+She lectures at colleges in the Chicago area on Color Psychology.

 Her works may be seen at Amy Zane in Kalamazoo Michigan.
 She also shows extensively in exhibitions.